-Principal Occupation: Advisor
+Advisor Age: 55

+Board Governance and

+Nominating

-Age: 55 Other current public company directorships: None Previous public company directorships in last five years: None Director Since: 2018 Independent Committee Memberships: Board Governance and Nominating Human Capital Management and Compensation (Chair)
+Human Capital Management and Compensation (Chair)

 Ms. Higgins retired from Duke Energy Corporation ("Duke Energy") in December 2021 and currently serves as an advisor to Duke Energy.
 From August 2017 through December 2021, Ms. Higgins served as the Chief Customer Officer for Duke Energy, with focus on designing end-to-end strategies for measurement, valuation and improvement of the residential and commercial customer experience and had also served as its Customer Experience Advisor.
 Previously, from May 2015 to August 2017, she was a consultant.
 Ms. Higgins served as Chief Customer Officer for Allstate Insurance Company from May 2011 to April 2015.
 Prior to that, she led Customer Experience at United Airlines, Inc., following a nearly 19 year career at The Walt Disney Company ("Disney") where she served in every Disney-owned and operated theme park location worldwide.
 From 2013 to the end of 2018, she served as a Director at DeVry University and was an advisory board member from November 2011-2013.
-Ms. Higgins received a Bachelor of Science degree from Cornell University, School of Hotel Administration and a Master of Business Administration.
+Ms. Higgins received a Bachelor of Science degree from Cornell University, School of Hotel Administration and a Master of Business Administration from the University of Florida, Warrington College of Business Administration.

-Ms. Higgins' qualifications to serve on the Board include, among other factors, her nearly 35 years of experience in customer experience management designing endto-end strategies for measurement, valuation, improvement, risk assessment, communications, research, and engagement for large multi-national companies spanning from power, insurance, airlines, and hospitality, as well as her previous board experience.
+Ms. Higgins' qualifications to serve on the Board include, among other factors, her nearly 35 years of experience in customer experience management designing end-to-end strategies for measurement, valuation, improvement, risk assessment, communications, research, and engagement for large multi-national companies spanning from power, insurance, airlines, and hospitality, as well as her previous board experience.